Online post-graduate show design for MA GMD 19/20, LCC, UAL

 Sigur Rós made this record during a 24-hour live on Youtube, they drove around the Route One in Iceland and captured its mystery and ethereal senses.
 The album is composed of eight tracks named by coordinates.
 The pages are composed of processed satellite and live images, and the cover is printed with UV & white ink.

-Scanned Pictures: a visual experiment inspired by decorative Hanzi in the 80s
+Scanned Type: a visual experiment inspired by decorative Hanzi in the 80s

 This practice comes from Yiting’s interest in scanning as a visual method and the decorative Hanzi from the 80s.
 The images are printed on invoice paper in particular colours by an impact printer.
 According to the images, she designed a set of letters.